Soccer-Yarmolenko extra-time goal sends West Ham into Europa League last eight | Sports-Games

 Soccer-Yarmolenko extra-time goal sends West Ham into Europa League last eight

-Tomas Soucek had headed in Michail Antonio's cross at the far post to put West Ham in front five minutes before halftime and the teams finished deadlocked at 1-1 on aggregate after 90 minutes.
+Yarmolenko gave his shirt to a fan with a Ukraine flag as he celebrated a win that started when Tomas Soucek headed in Michail Antonio's cross at the far post to put West Ham in front five minutes before halftime.
+The teams finished deadlocked at 1-1 on aggregate after 90 minutes.

+"Unbelievable!
+This season is like a dream come true," Antonio told BT Sport.
+"Yarmolenko is such a lovely guy.
+I can't imagine what he's going through.
+He’s got a finishing touch now.
+Hopefully, he can keep doing it."

+It was the second extra-time loss on the night for the two Seville teams trying to reach the final in their home city.
+Real Betis went out after Eintracht Frankfurt secured a 1-1 draw with a own-goal from Guido Rodriguez in the dying seconds as a penalty shootout loomed, going through 2-1 on aggregate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)